A Vestry, Vest-tree? Annual Meeting?

 In the Episcopal church, every parish is required to conduct a general meeting of its members once per year.
 During this meeting, we celebrate all of God’s blessings through St. Matthew’s for the year, view photos, and hear stories of the impact on the community and the world.
 Additionally, this is where the new Vestry members for the upcoming year are voted in, any important changes proposed for the church are discussed, and a question and answer session is held.

-The Annual Meeting also includes an “Annual Report” which serves as a snapshot of the parish during that time summarizing all the activities, groups, and ministries from the year.
-It can be found on our website and will be available on Feb.
-6th at stmtts.org/AnnualReport2021
+The annual meeting also includes an “Annual Report” which serves as a snapshot of the parish during that time summarizing all the activities, groups, and ministries from the year.
+Our Annual Report can be found on our website under the 'About Us' section and is updated late January/early February every year.

 Have more questions about our Vestry or Annual Meeting?
 Contact email@example.com